 Students will undergo a background check before being allowed to work in the field.
-Any legal issues should be discussed with the Program manager at admittance to the BAE program.
+Any legal issues should be discussed with the Director of Field Experiences and Licensure at time of admittance to the BAE program.

 In addition to Core art education courses, the following two courses in Educational Policy and Leadership are required for the BAE leading toward Licensure: